clash-lang/clash-compiler/clash-ghc/README.md

-# `clash-ghc` - Haskell/GHC front-end for the CλaSH compiler
+# `clash-ghc` - Haskell/GHC front-end for the Clash compiler

   * See the LICENSE file for license and copyright details
   * Contains code from the [GHC compiler](http://haskell.org/ghc), see the LICENSE_GHC file for license and copyright details pertaining to that code.

-# CλaSH - A functional hardware description language
+# Clash - A functional hardware description language
-CλaSH (pronounced ‘clash’) is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
-The CλaSH compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.
+Clash is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
+The Clash compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.

-Features of CλaSH:
+Features of Clash:

   * Strongly typed (like VHDL), yet with a very high degree of type inference, enabling both safe and fast prototying using consise descriptions (like